arkime/arkime/CONTRIBUTING.md

 The documentation lives on our website at [arkime.com/api](https://arkime.com/api).
 It is generated using the code documentation.
 Follow these steps to update the API documentation:
 1. Check out the [arkimeweb repository](https://github.com/arkime/arkimeweb) in the same parent directory as the Arkime repository.
-2. Run `npm run viewerdoc` from the `arkime` directory.
-If you checked out the arkimeweb repository into a different location, you can run `npm run viewerdoc-location -- <path/to/arkimeweb/_wiki/api_docs.md>`.
+2. Run `npm run viewer:doc` from the `arkime` directory.
+If you checked out the arkimeweb repository into a different location, you can run `npm run viewer:doc-location -- <path/to/arkimeweb/_wiki/api_docs.md>`.
 3. Run the arkime website locally (find out how [here](https://github.com/arkime/arkimeweb/blob/main/CONTRIBUTING.md)) to make sure all of your documentation is correct.
 4. Make a PR to [arkime](https://github.com/arkime/arkime/blob/master/CONTRIBUTING.md) and [arkimeweb](https://github.com/arkime/arkimeweb/blob/main/CONTRIBUTING.md) with your changes.